kundestyrt-norbit/timeseries-prediction/README.md

 ```
 AWS Console in eu-west-1 -> Lambda -> Functions -> sensor-prediction -> Image tab
 ```
 Click on `Deploy new image`.
 Then click on `Browse images` and click on the dropdown menu.
-Choose the image with the *Image tag* `latest`, and click on `Select image`.
+Choose the image with the *Image tag* `latest`, and click on `Select image` and `Save`.
 The new container image is now deployed.

 ### Local testing with Docker